minitauros/go-retry/README.md

 ### RetryWithStop()

-If you want to have fine grained control over when the retrying should stop.
+If you want to have fine grained control over when the retrying should stop (e.g. if a certain type of error is encountered).

+Returning `nil` or `err` does not stop retrying.
+It only stops when `stop()` is called.

+If `stop()` is called and then an `err` is returned, that is the error that will be returned from the `RetryWithStop` function.

 ```go
 err := RetryWithStop(3, func(stop func()) error {